Eye Fatigue logo - eye health and vision blog

 What is Astigmatism?

-Eye health glossary imageAstigmatism is a common refractive error that occurs when the cornea or lens of the eye has an irregular shape.
+What is AstigmatismAstigmatism is a common refractive error that occurs when the cornea or lens of the eye has an irregular shape.
+What is astigmatism, exactly?
 Instead of being perfectly round, the cornea is shaped more like a football, leading to blurred or distorted vision.
 This irregular curvature affects how light enters the eye, preventing it from focusing correctly on the retina.

 Many people with astigmatism experience: